 ARUP is accepting new COVID-19 molecular test orders from clients with prior authorization; for more information about the authorization process, please contact Client Services at (800) 522-2787

 Detects IgG antibodies against the nucleocapsid protein of SARS-CoV-2 to evaluate exposure

-To reduce the likelihood of a false-positive result, the CDC suggests using an orthogonal testing algorithm so that individuals positive by one antibody test are retested with a second antibody test (refer to COVID-19 IgG by ELISA)
+To reduce the likelihood of a false-positive result, the CDC suggests using an orthogonal testing algorithm so that individuals positive by one antibody test are retested with a second antibody test directed toward a different antigenic target (refer to COVID-19 IgG by ELISA)

 Results are reported as “negative” or “positive”